HATEMMerabtine/blocklyduino-serious-game/README.md

 # BlocklyDuino Custom Learning Environment

+** IMPORTANT BROWSER COMPATIBILITY NOTICE:**
+Due to the latest updates in Chrome-based browsers, this project currently runs **only on Mozilla Firefox**.
+Please ensure you are using Firefox to access and interact with the environment.

 ## 1. Project Overview

 This project is a major evolution of the classic [BlocklyDuino](https://github.com/BlocklyDuino/BlocklyDuino), transforming it into a structured, level-based learning environment ideal for integration into educational platforms and gamified tools like **GDevelop**.